Dash-OS/aws-lambda-runner/README.md

   // do we want to add any headers to the response?
 We can add new headers by
   // mutating the received config object
   headers: null,
+  // do we want to allow the lambda process to flush the event loop before it freezes
+  // this process?
+If false, all processing will be frozen immediately upon resolution
+  // of the runner Promise (which calls our function below). (defaults: true)
+  awaitEventLoop: false
 }, async (body, config, ctx, cb) => {
   /*
     Handle our function, the resolution of the promise will be used to